 You are in such control with targeting your ads to specific people and Facebook allows you to target companies and people who work there.
 You’ll get so much engagement from one ad if it is targeted to the right place and the right people.

 If the company isn’t doing the right thing, the PR Director will have trouble holding the bad ads and comments about his/her company at bay.
 Workplace Target to those with the needs of your specific product/service.

 10. Data wins arguments–Run simple tests instead of debating.

-I can debate all day that more likes makes a company more successful than the once-great (PTAT) statistic with not even a quarter of as many likes.
-Why debate about it when you can just look at the data and see which gives my company more success.
+I can debate all day that more likes make a company more successful than the once-great (PTAT) statistic with not even a quarter of as many likes.
+Why debate about it when you can just look at the data and see which gives my company more successful.